Belteshazzar89/sterlingcoleman/_pages/exploration/misinchinka-high-route/journal/august-4.md

 The views from this area are stunning, as they are on many portions of the Misinchinka High Route.
 But today I just wanted to get moving.
 My plan was to advance far enough to be able to finish the following day.
 I was slightly surprised to find myself descending back down below 1400 meters elevation, as I had hoped to be done with any and all bushes.
 But I pushed through, filled my water bottles, and started the climb to the final, long ridge.

 My mission became finding a spot to camp out of the wind.
 I was growing tired as I passed a broken down snowmobile.
-Up on the ridge, I came across a beautiful tarn in a bown depression, with big chunks of ice in it.
+Up on the ridge, I came across a beautiful tarn in a bowl depression, with big chunks of ice in it.
 I camped here, mostly out of the wind.
 Tomorrow was the big day.

 {% include gallery layout="half" %}